Get

 Image By: Bachkova Natalia, Shutterstock

-Corgis can be used for smaller game such as rabbits, hares, and pheasants; they can also be trained to flush out birds or use their herding skills to drive game towards hunters.
-However, due to their small size they are not recommended for larger game.
+Corgis can be used for smaller game such as rabbits, hares, and pheasants; they can also be trained to flush out birds or use their herding skills to drive game toward hunters.
+However, due to their small size, they are not recommended for larger game.

-The main challenge with training a corgi for hunting is their tendency to be easily distracted.
-They also lack the endurance needed for hunting large game.
-Additionally, their small size means that they cannot take down larger game such as deer or boar.
+The main challenge with training a Corgi for hunting is their tendency to be easily distracted.
+They also lack the endurance needed to hunt large game.
+Additionally, their small size prevents them from taking down large animals.
 They can also get discouraged if they don’t receive praise or rewards quickly.

 pembroke welsh corgi out in the fields